ASSISTING PET OWNERS

 OUR TEAM

-Under the leadership of our chief veterinarian, Dr. Sarah V Hadzic, Paws and Feathers Veterinary Hospital has been serving animal and pet owners in and around the Chicagoland area for a number of years.
+Under the leadership of our chief veterinarian, Dr. Sarah Hadzic, Paws and Feathers Veterinary Hospital has been serving animal and pet owners in and around the Chicagoland area for a number of years.
 Her love for animals of all kinds and her recognition of the loving care and treatment they deserve is shared throughout our staff.
 Whether your furry friend is in need of a routine checkup or a surgical procedure, it will always be treated with the utmost care and compassion.

 Compassionate and humane end-of-life services for all animals at an affordable cost